Full mobile support lets you access your personalized travel guide on-the-go

 Madrid is the capital and political centre of Spain.
 The city boasts the largest green area per inhabitant in Europe, embedded within a diverse mixture of modern and historic buildings.
 Known for its many cultural attractions, Madrid hosts some of the regionâ€™s most renowned art collections at museums such as the Prado Museum and the Reina Sofia Museum.

 Buen Retiro Park

-The Buen Retiro Park (Jardines del Buen Retiro or Parque del Buen Retiro, literally "Gardens" or "Park of the Pleasant Retreat," or simply El Retiro) is the one of the largest parks of the city of Madrid, Spain.
+The Buen Retiro Park, dating its history back to the 16th century, is one of the largest and most visited parks of the city of Madrid.
 The park belonged to the Spanish Monarchy until the late 19th century, when it became a public park.
-The Buen Retiro Park is a large and popular 1.4 km2 (350 acres) park at the edge of the city center, very close to the Puerta de Alcalá and not far from the Prado Museum.
+The Buen Retiro Park is a large park occupying 350 acres at the edge of the city center, very close to the Puerta de AlcalĂˇ and not far from the Prado Museum.
 The park features an artificial pond called Estanque del Retiro, the monument to King Alfonso XII, the Rosaleda rose garden, and several buildings of the Buen Retiro Palace, including CasĂłn del Buen Retiro and the Salon de Reinos (they now house museum collections).

 Museo del Prado